davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   function attribute (see :ref:`function-attributes`) or pragma (see :ref:`function-specific-option-pragmas`).

-These additional -m options are available for the Altera Nios II ELF (bare-metal) target:
+These additional :samp:`-m` options are available for the Altera Nios II ELF (bare-metal) target:

 .. option:: -mhal